jlxip/RealDRAM/README.md

 # RealDRAM
-An architecture with non-refresh DRAM.
+An architecture with non-refreshed DRAM.

 ## What?
 RealDRAM is a really simple esoteric architecture in which memory is lost after a few cycles (defined at `MEMORY_LOSS`, top of the file, default is 128), so it needs to be refreshed manually.
 This repository contains a virtual machine for it, made in C++.